 Music is an intentional component of the daily rhythm in classrooms, where melodic development, rhythm and rhyme, collaborative song and instrument play, and global sounds and culture are explored.
 Dance and movement experiences are part of music time, often in creative response to song.
 Music is a part of the school day, infused in subtle ways as background music or as part of a classroom routine during transition times (i.e., cleaning up activities and coming to the carpet for large group).
-Older students may study the recorder or other instruments including the voice, and learn to work as an ensemble.
+Older students may study the recorder or other instruments including the voice and learn to work as an ensemble.
+Due to COVID-19 and mask wearing, restrictions for singing and instrument play will necessitate a different musical focus on beat, rhythm, and music listening this year.
+Dancing will be solo rather than partner or group.
 Dramatic play is encouraged in all classrooms, during outdoor play and Studio time, as inspired by books and stories, and as a specially guided time with a teacher or artist in residence.